Azure/azure-sdk-for-net/README.md

-﻿
-#Azure Management Libraries for .NET
+# Azure Management Libraries for .NET #

 This README is based on the latest released preview version (1.0 beta 5).
 If you are looking for other releases, see [More Information](#more-information)

 The Azure Management Libraries for .NET is a higher-level, object-oriented API for managing Azure resources.
 Libraries are built on the lower-level, request-response style [auto generated clients](https://github.com/Azure/azure-sdk-for-net/tree/AutoRest) and can run side-by-side with [auto generated clients](https://github.com/Azure/azure-sdk-for-net/tree/AutoRest).

-**1.0 beta 5** is a developer preview that supports major parts of:
+**1.0.0** is a developer preview that supports major parts of:

 - Azure Virtual Machines and VM Extensions
 - Virtual Machine Scale Sets